Online Store Pricing Comparison

 Platform Fees

-Monthly software and payment processing costs vary by platform and transaction volume.
+Monthly software and payment processing costs vary by platform, plan level, and transaction volume.

 Security & Updates

-Plan for regular updates, backups, and performance checks through a maintenance plan.
+Plan for regular updates, backups, monitoring, and performance checks through a maintenance plan.

 Growth Work

-Budget for conversion optimization, product page improvements, and SEO expansion each quarter.
+Budget for conversion optimization, product page improvements, merchandising, and SEO expansion over time.

 For long-term stability, compare our support and maintenance plans.